Managing replication slots

 mdb_replicationrole. -

-SELECT * FROM pg_replication_slots WHERE slot_type='logical';The query returns a table with all logical replication slots and their parameters.
+SELECT * FROM pg_replication_slots WHERE slot_type='logical';This query outputs a table listing all logical replication slots along with their settings.

 Creating a replication slot